 “Honestly, I think it’s spillover over from Orleans and it kind of surprised us,” Jefferson Parish Sheriff Joe Lopinto said.
 “We’ve already had 3,425 murders in the parking lots of Lakeside Mall alone.
 The white lines marking the car spots are now blood red — but at least it’s a color of the season.”

-While Jefferson Parish outgoing President Mike Yenni has yet to publicly made any statements to anyone over the age of 17, he has revealed to his inner circle he may call on state and federal officials to provide the parish with more resources, especially around the Lakeside Mall area, such as additional extremely beautiful art installations to draw attention from crowds.
+Jefferson Parish President Cynthia Lee-Sheng said earlier today she may call on state and federal officials to provide the parish with more resources, especially around the Lakeside Mall area, such as additional extremely beautiful art installations to draw attention from crowds and reduce tension.

 Police remind citizens that all laws still apply, even during the holidays.